 - The Executive Committee, which carries out daily business, reviews bylaws for compliance with the Trust’s purpose and the Policy Statement, and is responsible for land-use planning in the Ballenas-Winchelsea Islands Local Trust Area.

-- The Trust Fund Board, which administers the Islands Trust Fund (Fund).
-The Fund was established in 1990 as a regional land trust and works with landowners and communities to protect places of naturalor cultural significance.
-It accepts donations of money, land, and covenants, monitors and managesland to support biodiversity, and works with islanderson private land stewardship.
+- The Islands Trust Conservancy Board administers the Islands Trust Conservancy.
+The Conservancy was established in 1990 as a regional land trust and works with landowners and communities to protect places of natural or cultural significance.
+It accepts donations of money, land, and covenants, monitors and manages land to support biodiversity, and works with islanders on private land stewardship.

 The seven regional districts that cover with the Trust Area, provincial agencies, or other specific local authorities such as improvement districts remain responsible for other services, such as building inspection, infrastructure and waste management.

 Planning & Land Use Management

 The Islands Trust has land use regulatory authority similar to a regional district board.
 Carried out primarily through the 12 Local Trust Committees, this mandate to plan and regulate land use and development includes activities such as developing official community plans, adopting zoning bylaws and issuing development permits.
 The land base in the Islands Trust area is also managed through the activities of the Trust Fund Board, by protecting places of natural or cultural significance through land acquisition, covenants and other activities.

 To ensure compatibility with provincial interests, approval of the Minister of Municipal Affairs and Housing is required before adoption for bylaws that establish or amend official community plans, and some zoning bylaws, within the Islands Trust area.

 Bowen Island Municipality